xsalazar/learn-emoji/README.md

 # 📚 Learn Emoji

-This repository contains the source code for the website [https://learnemoji.dev](https://learnemoji.dev) and was bootstrapped using [`create-react-app`](https://github.com/facebook/create-react-app).
+This repository contains the source code for the website [https://learnemoji.dev](https://learnemoji.dev).

 This website is a simple guessing game where an emoji is shown and the user types in a guess.